Skip to content

 Shows + function_name, - removed_type, etc., without diffing implementation details.

 When a symbol’s body changed over time.
 Uses structural hashing to track modifications across commits.
+The MCP mode is symbol_history; the CLI subcommand is symbol-history.

 {